Beo-Coder/muek-gds1porsche/README.md

 #### Modes
 - linear: The curve of the output is linear to the input
-- exponential: The curve of the output is exponential to the input
-- logarithmic: The curve of the output is logarithmic to the input
+- exponential/logarithmic: The curve of the output is exponential/logarithmic to the input (based on base)
 - digital: The axis has three states (center/off, upper limit, lower limit) in the general "Analog" mode these will be represented as an analog axis which is either 0, maximum or minimum.